Zhangxf-ccnu/scTSSR/README.md

 Contents of this archive
 ------------------------
 This archive contains
-(1) pkg: subdirectory that contains the R package.
+(1) Files that belong to the R package.

 (2) scTSSR-manual.pdf: reference manual.